bartwalczak/docler-interview/README.md

-# Docler-interview
+# Task Manager

 This repository contains a sample daily task manager API, database and client application.
+It's a work in progress.

 At present moment all elements are written in `Go` and will work in tandem when docker is installed.